Please note: Regulations are currently under review for the 2021-22 season and so those currently published are subject to change.

 VOL 5.1 A designated scorer, or scorers, must be assigned for each fixture to conduct the completion of the FIVB scoresheet but do not require to be qualified.

-VOL 5.2 For Premier League and Championship matches, two Line Judges must be provided by the home team.
+VOL 5.2 For Premier Tier/National Championship matches, two Line Judges must be provided by the home team.
 Failure to provide Line Judges will result in a £50 fine.

 VOL 6 Squad size The maximum squad size shall be 12 players.

 VOL 7 Minimum number of players for a fixture to start The minimum number of players per team required to be on court for a fixture to start will be six.

 VOL 8 Playing kit The FIVB Official Volleyball Rules shall apply, with the following variations:

 VOL 8.1 Allowable shirt numbers shall be any number from 1 to 99.
 No two players in a team may wear the same number in a single match.

 VOL 8.2 The colour and the design for the shorts and socks are not required to be uniform for the team, nor are libero players required to wear different dominant coloured/contrasting shorts or socks from the rest of the team.

 VOL 8.3 The team captain is not required to have on their shirt a stripe of 8 x 2 cm underlining the number on the chest.